michael-gh1/Addons-And-Tools-For-Blender-miHoYo-Shaders/setup_wizard/README.md

 The goal of this tool is to streamline the character setup process.
 Whether it's importing the materials, importing the character model, setting up the outlines (geometry nodes) or configuring the outline colors to be game accurate, this tool has got it all!
 Your one-stop-shop for setting up your characters in Blender!

+**Important**: This tool is intended to be used with Festivity's shaders, found here: https://github.com/festivize/Blender-miHoYo-Shaders

 ## Table of Contents
 1. [Demo](#demo)
 2. [Quick Start Guide](#quick-start-guide)